ks2847/Assignment_4_python/README.md

 # Task_2

-Input function used to take data from the user opened the text file in write mode input data written in the opened text file print the output data as required by Program for the user close the text file
+Input function used to take data from the user. opened the text file in write mode. input data written in the opened text file. print the output data as required by Program for the user. close the text file.
-Input function used to take additional data from the user Same text file opened in append mode to write additional data at end of existing data Next line appended in the text file so that we can append additional data in the next line Additional data appended print the output data as required by Program for the user Close the file
+Input function used to take additional data from the user.
+Same text file opened in append mode to write additional data at end of existing data.
+Next line appended in the text file so that we can append additional data in the next line.
+Additional data appended.
+print the output data as required by Program for the user.
+Close the file.
-Opened the text file in reading mode to display the entire content of file as output Read function is used to read the data & Print function used to display output as required by the Program.
+Opened the text file in reading mode to display the entire content of file as output.
+Read function is used to read the data & Print function used to display output as required by the Program.
-Close the file
+Close the file.